 There are several important markers that I look for when you have done a CDSA –

 Calprotectin – You produce this marker when there is inflammation.
-This can be due to food allergies/intolerances, inflammatory bowel disease, bacterial infection or even certain medications.
+This can be due to food allergies/intolerances, crohn's disease or ulcerative colitis, bacterial infection or even certain medications.

 Secretory IgA – This is the primary immunoglobulin in the intestinal mucosa.
 It represents a “first line of defense” in response to antigens and pathogens in the GI and respiratory tracts.
 In addition to protecting against pathogens, SIgA plays a major role in helping to maintain balance in the microbiome and protecting against exposure to food-derived antigens.